iexcloud/docs/source/getting-started/what-is-iex-cloud-apperate.md

 ## Next steps

-Upload data to IEX Apperate and access the data in the generated API REST endpoints fast, following [Getting Started with an Example Dataset](./getting-started-with-an-example-dataset.md).
+[Create an IEX Cloud account](./creating-an-iex-cloud-account.md) if don't already have one.

+Then follow [Getting Started with an Example Dataset](./getting-started-with-an-example-dataset.md) to experience uploading data and fetching it from REST endpoints in seconds.

 ---
 [Go to Docs Home](https://github.com/iexcloud/docs/blob/main/README.md)